My pancake recipes

 Crepes Stuffed with Apple

-April 3rd, 2010 in Main Dish Recipes, No-meat Dishes by MeCooking
+April 3rd, 2010 in Main Dishes, No-meat by Julia Volhina

 For some reasons, I always cook a bit too much than we can eat at once, especially when it comes to crêpes.